perladvent/perldotcom/content/article/_pub_2004_03_25_dictionaries.md

 citation in this entry, then print a space and a bracket before it, and a bracket after it -- otherwise don't add anything".

-Our example sentences ("\\ex 'LÃ¡a hal sÃºut hlgitl'gÃ¡n. | She said harsh words to her".) should probably end up in any normal dictionary, but of course we wouldn't want to try adding the contents of `$e{'ex'}` with formatting codes around it if it weren't actually present in this entry.
+Our example sentences ("\\ex 'Láa hal súut hlgitl'gán. | She said harsh words to her".) should probably end up in any normal dictionary, but of course we wouldn't want to try adding the contents of `$e{'ex'}` with formatting codes around it if it weren't actually present in this entry.